halfmoonui/halfmoon/CONTRIBUTING.md

 Before getting to the issues and pull requests, it is important to understand what the framework is trying to do.

-Halfmoon's stated goal is really simple - create a frontend framework that is customizable, has a built-in dark mode, and is great for building tools and dashboards.
+Halfmoon's stated goal is really simple - create a frontend framework that is customizable, has a built-in dark mode, and is great for building dashboards and tools.
 However, there are other goals that are more implicit:

 - Every thing has to be **super functional and snappy**.
 Ideally that means no performance issues, and just consistently good execution.
 - Every thing has to **look good** as well, and have a **single consistent style**.

-It's not about you or me, it's about building a **really good (looking) framework that works really well**, and that should always be the top priority.
+The most important thing here is building a **really good (looking) framework that works really well**, and that should always be the top priority.

 ## Issues